This is a guest post by Eva R. Marienchild.

 Hither comma, thither semicolon.
 And nary a spot of dog poop for me to pick up!

-48 Responses to “Whither The Semicolon?
+48 thoughts on “Whither The Semicolon?
 Whither The Comma?”

 I have to take issue with your first example.
 Where the second part of the sentence is not a main clause, and it clarifies what has been stated in the first part, that for me will always require a colon.